 Lobo is the last of his kind, having committed complete genocide by killing all the other Czarnians for fun.
 As a Czarnian, Lobo is shown to be on par with Superman in terms of strength.

 His amazingly rapid regeneration factor is legendary, as he will apparently heal from any injury.
-He demonstrated this – are you ready? -when he regenerate out of a pool of his own blood.
+He demonstrated this – are you ready? -when he regenerates out of a pool of his own blood.

 Rick Jones is a young man who was transformed into a blue Hulk-like creature, calling himself A-Bomb.
 In his new Gamma-powered form, Rick is much like the original Hulk incarnation in that he could not remember being anybody else once the transformation was complete, had a temper that flared easily, and simplified speech patterns.

 We sure couldn’t leave the big blue Boy Scout out of this list.
 What hasn’t been saying about the Man of Steel?
 Clark Kent is a super powerful and nigh-indestructible alien from the planet Krypton.
-The powerful superhero Superman, defends the people of Earth from threats, using the alias Superman.
+Superman defends the people of Earth from threats, using the alias Superman.

 Clark can also fly at hypersonic speeds that allow him to circle the globe in moments.
 And if that’s not enough, Justice League member Superman has X-Ray vision and can emit beams of intense heat from his eyes.
 No wonder he is considered the Justice League’s most powerful member and its leader.